The dynamics of generic Kuperberg flows: Shape of the minimal set

-We next describe in more detail the classes in the image of the map $\iota_1$, and in particular the exceptional cycles introduced in the proof of Lemma~\ref{lem-shape1-4}, which are generated by intersections and self-intersections of the regions $\cD(1)$ and $\cD(2)$.
+We next describe in more detail the classes in $H_1(\fN_1;\mZ)$ generated by intersections and self-intersections of the regions $\cD(1)$ and $\cD(2)$.
 We use the labeling of the double propellers from Sections~\ref{sec-proplevels} and \ref{sec-doublepropellers} to index the intersections of these filled propellers.
-Recall that $\cD(1)$ is the interior region of the infinite double propeller $\tau(P'_\G)$, and the propeller $P_\G\subset \mW$ intersects $\cL_i^-$ along the curves $\G'(i,\ell)$ for $i=1,2$ and $\ell\geq b$, with $b$ as defined in Section~\ref{sec-doublepropellers}.
+Recall that $\cD(1)$ is the interior region of the infinite double propeller $\tau(P'_\G)$, and the propeller $P_\G\subset \mW$ intersects $\cL_i^-$ along the curves $\G'(i,\ell)$ for $i=1,2$ and $\ell\geq b$, with $|b|$ the number of internal notches in the propellers, as defined in Section~\ref{sec-doublepropellers}.
 Analogous observations apply for $\cD(2)$ and the infinite double propeller $\tau(P'_\Lambda)$.
 The curves $\G'$ and $\Lambda'$ at levels $1$ and $2$ are illustrated in Figure~\ref{fig:level2tangencies}.

 Let $L^-(1;i,\ell)\subset L_i^-$ be the compact region bounded by $\G(i,\ell)=\sigma_i^{-1}(\G'(i,\ell))$.
 For the exit regions, we have the analogous compact regions $L^+(1;i,\ell)\subset L_i^+$.
 For $\Lambda$-curves, we have the analogous entry and exit compact regions $L^\pm(2;i,\ell)\subset L_i^\pm$ .